-Sustainable travel: how to make good choices #WMGTHotTopic
+Sustainable travel: 15 tips on how to make good choices

-The very first WMGT hot topic and was the perfect time to bring the concept of “sustainable travel” to life and into discussion.
+The very first WMGT hot topic launched two weeks ago and it was the perfect time to bring the concept of “sustainable travel” to life and into discussion.

 Hot topic 1: Sustainable travel